Xilinx/SDSoC_Examples/ocl/getting_started/hello_vadd_ocl/README.md

 ```

 ## 5. COMPILATION AND EXECUTION
-### Compiling for Application Execution in the FPGA Accelerator Card
+### Compiling for Application Execution on the FPGA Board
 The command to compile the application for execution on the FPGA acceleration board is
 ```
 make all
 ```
 The default target for the makefile is to compile for hardware.
 Therefore, setting the TARGETS option is not required.

 *NOTE:* Compilation for application execution in hardware generates custom logic to implement the functionality of the kernels in an application.
 It is typical for hardware compile times to range from 30 minutes to a couple of hours.